ImAli0/OS_Course_activities/README.md

-# Activities of the course " Operating System "
+# Lab Activities of the course " Operating System "